 Other Benefits of Using Computer Vision

-And the best part of using computer vision in healthcare is machine learning algorithms can be also reused for other patients or data from other hospitals can easily transferred to train the machine learning algorithms to improve the accuracy level.
+And the best part of using computer vision in healthcare is machine learning algorithms can be also reused for other patients or data from other hospitals can easily be transferred to train the machine learning algorithms to improve the accuracy level.

 The Challenges with Computer Vision-based Training